emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  Wort Collection: continues for 10-20 minutes as wort is drained, until wort is desired strength
 -  Spent grain often used as cattle feed

+# Maillard Reaction
+-  a critical reaction in food and beer that is a main source of color and flavor
+-  occurs when amino acids and sugars combine under heat to initiate a long series of reactions

 # Malting
 -  the process by which starch is liberated from a grain for use in brewing
 -  Necessary because raw barley kernels are very hard, and carbohydrates are inaccessible